Identifying Type II Strongly Lensed Gravitational-Wave Images in Third-Generation Gravitational-Wave Detectors: Lens Theory and Image Type

 When ${\rm{det}}(T_{,ab})<0$, the two Gaussian integrals give opposite phase shifts regardless the sign of $\omega$, and no longer contribute to the overall phase of $F(\omega,\vec{y})$.
-The overall phase shift is then $-{\rm{sgn}}(\omega)\pi/2$, giving Type-II images which are equivalent to a Hilbert transform of Type-I images.
+The overall phase shift is then $-{\rm{sgn}}(\omega)\pi/2$, giving type II images which are equivalent to a Hilbert transform of type I images.